 Allow for deliverables to be submitted online

-DEVELOPedia showcases DEVELOP proposals, projects, people, and centers for current DEVELOP students and alumnus.
+DEVELOPedia showcases DEVELOP proposals, projects, people, and centers for current DEVELOP participants and alumni.
 The site was first reviewed by the Young Professionals and reviewed at the Langley Node before being released nationally.
 Modifications for DEVELOPedia falls under cross-cutting technology that allows for future users to solve problems quicker and more efficiently.
-The website allows for alumni to be contacted for problems that students may come across during their research.
-Center leads are able to submit project proposals to NPO for consideration easier through DEVELOPedia.
+The website allows for alumni to be contacted for problems that participants may come across during their research.
+Center Leads are able to submit project proposals to the National Program Office (NPO) for consideration easier through DEVELOPedia.
 DEVELOPedia will become known as a go-to website for DEVELOP administration and project deliverables.

 III.
 Methodology